How To Improve Basement Air Quality

 - If it is related to mustiness and mold issues, hire a mold remediation expert instead.
 Toxic fumes and gas leakage, reach out to a gas company for assistance.

 - For renovation, you will need a licensed contractor.
 Opt for non-porous materials that mold cannot feed off for an unfinished basement.
 Choose metal foil insulation instead of paper film, metal studs over wood studs, and ceramic tiles over laminate floors.

 What Pollutants Are Found In A Basement?

-It is critical to learn what's plaguing your basement air to have a better perspective on what you're dealing.
+It is critical to learn what's plaguing your basement air to have a better perspective on what you're dealing with.
 Here are the common air pollutant sources that you need to look out for.

 - Radon - Uranium breaks down that comes through cracks and gaps from the ceiling, tiles. floorings.